intel-analytics/ipex-llm/docs/docs/APIdocs/layers/nn/Functional.md

 model = Model(Seq[linear1], Seq[relu2, relu3])
 ```
 In the above node, linear2 and linear3 are both from relu1 with separated
 Linear layers, which construct the branch structure.
-When we create he model,
+When we create the model,
 the outputs parameter contains relu2 and relu3 as the model has two outputs.

 ## Define a model with merged branch